 You'll develop a range of transferable skills throughout the course, including:

-You should have at least a 2:1 degree in a relevant science or engineering subject.
+You should have at least a 2:1 honours degree or equivalent.
+We will also consider your application if you have a 2:2 honours degree and relevant work experience.
+Your degree should be in a relevant science or engineering subject.
 We also welcome applications from those with a non-science background who have a passion for protecting the natural environment.

 General guidance on international entry requirements: email email@example.com for details for this course.